Last updated 7th July, 2018

 displayed that violence.
 Are they just ‘bad’ and enjoy hurting people?
 Are they mentally ill and controlled by distorted and disturbed thinking beyond their control?s a rule, we look for explanations for a person’s behavior, even more so when that behavior is something we do not understand.
 If the crime in question is a violent one, we want to know why the offender

-It is very much the argument of free will.
+It is very much the argument about free will.
 Did this individual willfully and intentionally carry out this crime in full knowledge of their actions and the consequences or, was their behavior in this crime shaped and guided by factors out with their control?
 These are some of the difficult and complex questions members of a jury are required to consider in order to determine their verdict.
 They need to decide how much blame to put on the offender for their actions and what an appropriate punishment should be as a result.

 “We are used to thinking that if people who commit criminal acts suffer from a mental disorder, then that should be taken into account when assigning blame and punishment for their crimes.”

 Both the use of neurobiological data with a ‘broken brain’ defense citing abnormalities in the brain and a defense of mental disorder stray very firmly into the nature-nurture debate as to what is the root cause of our behavior.

 Is it our biology that we are born with or environmental factors as we develop that should be blamed and pinpointed as for why criminals carry out heinous acts of violence?
 It is a fierce debate but one that in recent years has seen a shift to an uncomfortable acceptance that both nature and nurture are involved, and the interplay between them is still deeply misunderstood and largely undiscovered.